What is Change Readiness?

 This visual tool is designed to engage leaders and teams in action for change.
 When introduced as a structured project or programme, this approach can also help maintain or improve productivity.

 The pie chart segments depict the key processes and technical skills, known as Hard Skills.
 I think of these as the ‘Whats’ of Change.
-They are key to helping many organisations track and manage Change Readiness.
+They are key to helping organisations measure preparedness for Change.
 Segments are assessed as Red, Amber or Green, depending on their current state (RAG status).
-The colour should be altered in line with progress as Change Readiness improves.
+The colour is be altered in line with progress as Change Readiness improves.

 Here are my top ten recommendations for Change Readiness processes and technical skills – the Whats.